What We Believe

 Eternal Life

-Eternal life begins at the moment we receive salvation from the Lord.
+Eternal life begins at the moment we receive this salvation from the Lord.
 Jesus tells us that eternal life is to know the Father.
 If we know Him now, we have already entered into eternal life even though we have not yet entered heaven, and we can rest secure in our status of being saved.
+We can also rest assured that we will live after our earthly bodies die, and we are assured of this by the resurrection of Christ who led the way by example when He rose from the dead.

 Scripture

-The Bible is perfect and without error in its original form.
+We hold to the doctrine of verbal inerrancy which simply holds that God’s Word as it was originally written is perfect and without blemish and that all Scripture is true in all that it states.
 Men’s translations have yielded errors over time and so it is possible to find a typo in your Bible or differences from one Bible to another.
-The doctrine of verbal inerrancy simply holds that God’s word as it was originally written is perfect and without blemish.

 Trinity

 God is a singular being with a triune nature.
 When these three aspects of God’s nature are spoken about, we refer to the “the Godhead.”
-This is a phrase which encompasses the Father, the Son, and the Holy Spirit and refers to them as one God which ours is.
-The Son proceeds from the Father while being equal to Him and being one with Him.
-The Spirit proceeds from the Son while being one with Him and equal to Him.
-Confusing, right?
+This is a phrase which encompasses the Father, the Son, and the Holy Spirit and refers to them as one God.
+The Son eternally proceeds from the Father while being equal to Him and being one with Him.
+The Holy Spirit eternally proceeds from the Father and the Son while being one with and equal to both.

-The Father is spoken in Scripture as the decision-maker of the Godhead.
-He told Jesus what to say and do; He grants or denies requests made in prayer, and He orchestrates events of history.
+God the Father is generally spoken of in Scripture as the decision-maker of the Godhead.
+For example, He told Jesus what to say and do during the earthly ministry of Christ, He grants or denies requests made in prayer, and He orchestrates events of history.

-The Son is the “boots on the ground” who carries out the Father’s orders.
+God the Son is the “boots on the ground” who carries out the Father’s orders and is the primary executor of the Father’s plans.
 He is the one who created everything.
-He is the one who came to earth and became a man for the sake of God revealing Himself in the flesh, and He was the one who shed His blood to pay the just penalty for our sin.
-When the Father ordains that something must happen for His purposes, it is the Son (Jesus) who goes and does it.
-Jesus is the way to the Father, which is to say that if we are to know the Father (and thus have eternal life), we must be introduced to Jesus.
+He is the one who came to earth and became a man (Jesus) for the sake of God revealing Himself in the flesh, and He was the one who shed His blood to pay the just penalty for our sin.
+When God the Father ordains that something must happen for His purposes, we observe that it is generally God the Son who goes and does it.
+Jesus is the way to the Father, which is to say that if we are to know the Father (and thus have eternal life), we must have relational unity with God the Son, Jesus Christ.
 Also, when we pray, we do so in Jesus’ Name because it is by Him that we come to the Father.
 Jesus is our usher into the throne room of God.
+It is also true that Jesus has all the authority of God in Himself, so He is able to command creation at His will.

-The Holy Spirit plays a more “behind-the-scenes” role.
+The Holy Spirit generally plays a more “behind-the-scenes” role.
 The Spirit does many things.
 At the moment God saves us, the Spirit “seals” us so that we can never be outside of the family of God even if we try.
 He indwells the believer and gives guidance to him/her from within.
 The primary way he does this is by allowing us to understand the Bible when we read it or hear it preached.
 The Bible is full of spiritual truth that we cannot understand without Spiritual help.
 Furthermore, our prayers are spiritual utterances which cannot reach God without Spiritual intercession.
 So the Holy Spirit essentially translates our prayers and carries them to the Father for us, in the Name of the Son.
+The Spirit also does many miraculous and visible works in the world and when people observe these works, His intention is to testify to Christ.

 Sin

-Sin is when we do what we want rather than what God has said to do.
-The root of all sin is pride because we think we know better than God.
-Sin is also rooted in idolatry because we count our desires as more important than God’s commands.
-Sin is a result of unbelief in that we trust ourselves to accomplish things rather than believing that God is powerful to do them.
+Sin is any deviation from God’s perfection.
+This may include actions He has prohibited, inaction where He has commanded action, or even in internal desire or orientation contrary to God’s character.
+Sin is rooted in pride because we think we know better than God.
+Sin is also rooted in idolatry because we count our desires as more important than God.
+Sin is also a result of unbelief in that we trust ourselves to accomplish things rather than believing that God is powerful to do them.
 Mankind was created in the image of God and, therefore, we are supposed to look like Him.
-When we sin, we fail to look like God and we do dishonor to His reputation.
-Therefore, death is warranted because the image of God has been defiled.
+When we sin, we fail to look and be like God and we misrepresent His nature, polluting His image.
+Therefore death, the destroying of this defiled image, is warranted.
 Imagine there were many portraits that were painted of you.
 If someone took a brush and painted a thick, black stripe directly over your face, that painting would be ruined.
 It may have once been a beautiful painting, but now you want nothing to do with it.
 You are a painting of God, and sin is that black stripe.
-When we deface God’s image with sin, the image has to be destroyed.
-When an American flag touches the ground, it is to be burned because it has been brought lower that its rightful place.
-That is why sin leads to death; if God does not destroy the vessel of sin (your body), He would be accepting an attack on His own holiness and would no longer be Holy.
+Similarly, when an American flag touches the ground, it is to be burned because it has been brought lower that its rightful place and is no longer an acceptable image of that which it represents.
+That is why sin leads to death; if God does not destroy the vessel of sin (our minds, bodies, and souls), He would be accepting an attack on His own holiness and would no longer be Holy.

 The Church

 The Church is the institution that Jesus Christ set up on earth to do His work after He left.
 Jesus is the Head of the Church, and a church is only a legitimate entity as long as it is doing the will of God.
 The Church is manifested in local expressions.
 Believers can gather in West Richland or in Thailand and though we are many different local churches, we are all one Church under the same Lord.
-The Church is made up of those who believe that Christ is the only way to salvation.
+The Church is made up of those who believe the biblical Gospel, being composed of the Person and Work of Christ.

 Hell